Are Novel Immunotherapy Combos Effective for Indolent Lymphoma Care?

 At the

 He spoke with CancerNetwork® regarding the major takeaways from his speech.
-The most prominent was that, though bispecific antibodies are novel therapies, they are well-known from a pharmacokinetic perspective because they are immunoglobulin-like molecules and are “easy” to combine with other chemotherapy or immunotherapy drugs.
+The most prominent was that although bispecific antibodies are novel therapies, they are well-known from a pharmacokinetic perspective because they are immunoglobulin-like molecules and are “easy” to combine with other chemotherapy or immunotherapy drugs.

-Additionally, thus far, the efficacy observed from novel immunotherapy combinations has been comparable with what current standard of care therapies have shown.
-He noted that several studies have shown these combinations demonstrate similar efficacy.
+Additionally, thus far, the efficacy observed from novel immunotherapy combinations has been comparable to what current standard-of-care therapies have shown.
+He noted that findings from several studies have shown these combinations demonstrate similar efficacy.
 Currently, 5 randomized controlled studies are evaluating chemotherapy-free bispecific antibody combinations vs standard-of-care chemoimmunotherapy.

-Falchi is an oncologist and hematologist specializing in lymphoma at the Memorial Sloan Kettering Cancer Center.
+Falchi is an oncologist and hematologist specializing in lymphoma at Memorial Sloan Kettering Cancer Center.

 Transcript:

-The second takeaway is that the type of responses and efficacy that we have seen with these combinations rival what we have in our standard of care armamentarium.
-All the studies that have been conducted have shown that the efficacy of bispecific combinations probably compares favorably with standards of care.
-On that basis, several randomized control trials have been launched to test that hypothesis, both in the relapsed setting and, most recently, in the frontline setting.
-We have 5 separate randomized control trials internationally testing chemotherapy-free bispecific combinations against standard-of-care chemoimmunotherapy.
+The second takeaway is that the type of responses and efficacy that we have seen with these combinations rival what we have in our standard-of-care armamentarium.
+All the studies that have been conducted have shown that the efficacy of bispecific combinations probably compares favorably to standards of care.
+On that basis, several randomized controlled trials have been launched to test that hypothesis, both in the relapsed setting and, most recently, in the frontline setting.
+We have 5 separate randomized controlled trials internationally testing chemotherapy-free bispecific combinations against standard-of-care chemoimmunotherapy.
 Having done some of the early studies in this space, I have a good feeling about these trials.
-I am hopeful that we can not only challenge, but beat, the current standard of care, and, once and for all, get rid of cytotoxic conventional chemotherapy for these patients.
+I am hopeful that we can not only challenge but beat the current standard of care and, once and for all, get rid of cytotoxic conventional chemotherapy for these patients.

 References

-Falchi, L. Novel immunotherapy combinations in indolent lymphoma.
-Presented at the Society of Hematological Oncology 2025 Annual Meeting; September 2-6, 2025; Houston, TX.
+Falchi L. Novel immunotherapy combinations in indolent lymphoma.
+Presented at: Society of Hematologic Oncology 2025 Annual Meeting; September 2-6, 2025; Houston, TX.

 Newsletter